JhonnyCyber150/BioEWeek_5/README.md

 ```
 OUTPUT: prodigal_results.txt

-A file that contains the sequence the genome with the highest number of genes
+A file that contains the genome with the highest number of genes